School-Based Healthcare Center

 How the SBHC works:

-- Suzie has a stomach ache.
+- Suzie has an earache.
 The School Nurse sends her to the SBHC.

-- The Nurse Practitioner diagnoses a sinus infection and sends her back to class.
+- The Nurse Practitioner diagnoses an ear infection and sends her back to class.

 - The Nurse Practitioner calls Suzie's mom, sends an antibiotic prescription to the pharmacy and follows up with her family doctor.